Helensville: Early colonial era

-Dairy industry and tourism
+Dairy industry and settlement growth

 The Kauri logging and gum industries went into decline by 1900, disappearing by 1920.
 The Helensville Show, an annual agricultural show, was established in 1900, becoming a major part of life at Helensville, and drawing people from the surrounding areas to the town.
 In 1911, the Kaipara Dairy Company was established in Helensville, becoming the town's largest employer, and the town flourished due to the dairy industry and sheep farms.
 Additionally, tourists were drawn to Helensville in the early 20th century, due to the Parakai thermal springs.

 In 1927, St Matthew's Anglican Church was rebuilt after a new larger church was required.
-During the 1930s, an exotic pine forest called the Woodhill Forest was established on the Te Korowai-o-Te-Tonga Peninsula, becoming an important industry for the area.
+During the 1930s, an exotic pine forest called the Woodhill Forest was established on the South Kaipara Head, becoming an important industry for the area.
 During World War II, the 15th Battalion of the Home Guard was based at Helensville.

 The dairy factory closed in the late 1980s, due to a decline in farming profitability in the area.
 The sand extraction industry became a major employer in the town, after Mt Rex and Winstone established processing facilities near the town in the 1990s.

-In 2009, the Helensville railway station was closed for passenger services.